 Meals are provided three times a day and are typical of school food.
 Juice breaks are taken between breakfast and lunch, and lunch and diner.
 A bedtime snack of milk and a cookie (or something similar) is provided just before shower and bedtime.
 Water coolers are also available around the camp during the day to keep campers and staff hydrated.
 Caffeinated beverages are not served or available to campers.

 Special needs regarding meals should be made prior to the week your child attends camp.
-Contact the camp director to make special arrangements pertaining to food.
+Contact the camp coordinator to make special arrangements pertaining to food.

 Medications and Camper Health

 Medications, vitamins, over the counter drugs, etc. must be delivered to the infirmary during check-in.
 If your child rides a bus to camp, please place medications in a clearly labeled zip-lock bag.
 Counselors will collect all medications and deliver them to the infirmary.
-Parents are encouraged to coordinate with the infirmary director prior to their child attending camp.
+Parents are encouraged to coordinate with the Camp Nurse prior to their child attending camp.

 Prescription medication must be in a properly labeled container including: